 But many market research debriefs seem hell-bent on telling the dullest stories.
 Total snooze-fests.
 There’s often little consideration for what the audience actually want.

 Great stories hook the audience.
 They’re memorable.
 But most market research storytelling is so poorly done, it goes over the audience’s heads rather than into their heads.
-It’s not that hard to find what kinds of storytelling techniques could make market research debriefs more magical and less mundane.
+It’s not that hard to find storytelling techniques to make market research debriefs more magical and less mundane.

 It isn’t that much of a leap to apply those story types to market research debriefs.